Dipped Strawberries are not just for Valentine’s Day. Celebrate St. Patrick’s Day with these bright green dipped strawberries.

-To make these St. Patrick’s strawberries, you only need a few ingredients including white chocolate, green candy melts, assorted green candies like green mini M & M’s, Andy’s Baking Mints and sprinkles.
+To make these St. Patrick’s Day Strawberries, you only need a few ingredients including white chocolate, green candy melts, assorted green candies like green mini M & M’s, Andy’s Baking Mints and sprinkles.

-If you are adding nuts or thick candy like M & M’s, allow the strawberries to dry for a minute or two.
+- If you are adding nuts or thick candy like M & M’s, allow the strawberries to dry for a minute or two before lifting up out of the candy.
 The heavier nuts and candy will slide off if the strawberry has not dried some.

 - When working with chocolate, it is always best to keep it warm.
 Use it quickly, so you will not have to reheat it in the microwave.
 It will dry it out.